 What was it like celebrating Jamie’s First Birthday?

-Celebrating Jamie’s first birthday felt like such an achievement.
+Celebrating Jamie’s First Birthday felt like such an achievement.
 For a brand new British musical with no celebrity cast members, not based on a famous movie or book, just a story loosely based on a documentary, I think many people thought it wouldn’t last long.
-But we have honestly just gone from strength to strength and the show keeps elevating itself and becoming more and more relevant and popular – so we all felt very proud having a little part in making its first birthday happen – we had a life size cake of our leading man John McCrea get flown down at the bows, big confetti cannons going off etc it was all very much a showstopper!
+But we have honestly just gone from strength to strength and the show keeps elevating itself and becoming more and more relevant and popular – so we all felt very proud having a little part in making its first birthday happen – we had a life-size cake of our leading man John McCrea get flown down at the bows, big confetti cannons going off etc, it was all very much a showstopper!

-Weirdly enough I haven’t been starstruck by any of the celebrity guests that have visited us so far!
-I would say the closest to starstruck for me was when Dame Maggie Smith came on stage to share her gratitude for the show alongside Sir Derek Jacobi; I mean it’s Dame Maggie Smith!
+Weirdly enough, I haven’t been starstruck by any of the celebrity guests that have visited us so far!
+I would say the closest to starstruck for me was when Dame Maggie Smith came on stage to share her gratitude for the show alongside Sir Derek Jacobi; I mean, it’s Dame Maggie Smith!
 I was like ‘I have just shaken hands with Dame Maggie Smith’, this is awesome!!

-What was it like meeting Jamie Campbell for the first time?
+Had you worked with any of the Jamie cast members previously and what was it like meeting Jamie Campbell for the first time?

+I had done the Jamie workshop with some of the cast back in 2015 for a week’s workshop but it was my first time working with everyone on stage.
 Jamie Campbell is such a lovely, sweet young man.
-I mean can you imagine having a musical based on what’s personally happened to you?!
+I mean, can you imagine having a musical based on what’s personally happened to you?!
 He’s only in his early twenties!
 He is so easy to talk to, always supportive and a really loving light in the room.
 His mum Margaret is also an absolute darling.

 How did you get involved with Industry Minds and what do you like about the podcast?

 I got involved in Industry Minds because they had originally followed me on Twitter and had posted a tweet asking if any performers were interested in being interviewed for a new podcast based on mental health within the performing arts industry.
-I knew it was a subject a lot of performers were afraid to talk about and a condition they were ashamed or embarrassed to admit they dealt with and I for one deal daily with anxiety on some level and have also suffered panic attacks and dark thoughts; so I felt inspired and courageous enough to talk about my personal experience and how I alleviate the intensity of it with Cathy and Scarlett.
+I knew it was a subject a lot of performers were afraid to talk about and a condition they were ashamed or embarrassed to admit they dealt with and I for one deal daily with anxiety on some level and have also suffered panic attacks and dark thoughts; so I felt inspired and courageous enough to talk about my personal experience and how I alleviate the intensity of it with Cathy (Read) and Scarlett (Maltman).
 My podcast was received so well and I had so many lovely messages from performers informing me how much it helped, gave them hope and most important made them realise they weren’t alone – so I felt like I did some good by doing that.
 Mental health is extremely important to me and I was passionate to share my experiences in the aim to help others deal with it and eventually heal from it.
 I am currently on my own path of managing my anxiety and it’s imperative to support others going through the same.